CoreKeeperMods/CoreLib/CoreLib/Submodules/DropTables/README.md

 ```csharp
 LootTableID lootTableID = DropTablesModule.AddLootTable("MyAwesomeMod:MyCustomLootTable");
 ```
-From here you can you normal `DropTablesModule` methods to add any items to your drop table.
+From here you can use normal `DropTablesModule` methods to add any items to your drop table.

 To easily make your entities drop your drop table add `ModDropsLootFromTableCDAuthoring` component.
 Then enter your drop table id into `lootTableId` field
 ![LootComponent in Unity Editor](./documentation/lootComponent.png)<br>